 With an installed capacity of 5.8 MWp and an estimated annual production of 6.1 GWh, it is a moderate size compared to the solar power plants that the companies will be built in the years to come.
 The Norwegian Parliament has adopted a goal of building 8 TWh by 2030, and the south-eastern part of Norway stands out as an area with good solar resources in this country.

-The construction time for the Engene solar power plant is estimated at c. eight months.
-The intention is for the solar power plant to start supplying electricity to the grid by December 2024.
-In addition to these projects, more opportunities are being worked on both in Norway and internationally.
+The construction time for the Engene solar power plant has been eight months.
+The solar power plant to started supplying electricity to the grid in March 2025.